 Why Don't More People Do Affiliate Marketing?
 Featured image

-Why Don't More People Do Affiliate Marketing?
+Why Don’t More People Do Affiliate Marketing?
+8 Eye-Opening Challenges and Realities Revealed

 When it comes to affiliate marketing, there’s a significant knowledge barrier that often stands in the way.
 It’s not a concept taught in schools or widely discussed in mainstream media, leaving many in the dark about what affiliate marketing actually involves.
 The term itself can conjure images of complex digital marketing campaigns and a maze of online transactions, making it seem like a discipline reserved for those with specialized knowledge.